 A man who has used a PDE-5 inhibitor and then develops cardiac problems and requires nitrate medications should NOT use the PDE-5 inhibitor in the future.
 Men who develop chest pain should contact their healthcare provider or go to an emergency department immediately.

 Certain medications (including erythromycin, ketoconazole, protease inhibitors, rifampin, phenytoin, and grapefruit juice) can alter the duration of time that sildenafil, vardenafil, and tadalafil remain in the blood stream, which can cause additional side effects.
 A healthcare provider or pharmacist can provide specific information.

-Medications such as doxazosin (Cardura) and terazosin (Hytrin), used to treat frequent urination and other urinary symptoms caused by an enlarged prostate (called benign prostatic hyperplasia or BPH), should not be taken with any of the PDE-5 inhibitors; the combination of drugs can cause very low blood pressure.
-However, tamsulosin (Flomax), also prescribed for bothersome urinary symptoms caused by BPH, is safe to take with tadalafil as it does not cause a dangerous decline in blood pressure.
+Medications such as doxazosin (brand name: Cardura) and terazosin (brand name: Hytrin), used to treat frequent urination and other urinary symptoms caused by an enlarged prostate (called benign prostatic hyperplasia or BPH), should not be taken with any of the PDE-5 inhibitors; the combination of drugs can cause very low blood pressure.
+However, tamsulosin (brand name: Flomax), also prescribed for bothersome urinary symptoms caused by BPH, is safe to take with tadalafil as it does not cause a dangerous decline in blood pressure.
 It is not known if tamsulosin is safe to take with sildenafil or vardenafil.
 (See "Patient information: Benign prostatic hyperplasia (BPH) (Beyond the Basics)".)

 Safety — It is not yet proven that sildenafil is safe for these groups:

 ●Men who have had a heart attack, stroke, or life-threatening irregular heartbeats (called arrhythmia) within the last six months